New: Hospitable sync is live. Auto-capture your guest communication hours.Hospitable sync is live. Learn more →

 Important Assumptions

-- Land value: 15% of purchase price (not depreciable)
+• Land value: estimated at 15% of purchase price (not depreciable)

 Requirements to Claim These Savings